rkulla/vimogen/README.md

 because vim.org mirrors them all on git hub <a href="https://github.com/vim-scripts">here</a>.

-Running the _vimogen_ command will give you the option to install, update, or uninstall of the cool Vim plugins and color schemes that you use.
+Running the _vimogen_ command will give you the option to install, update, or uninstall all of the Vim plugins and color schemes that you use.

 Requirements
 ============
-A Unix-like system (Linux, OS X, etc.) running the Bash shell.
+A Unix-like system (Linux, OS X, etc.) running the Bash shell, with git and perl installed.

 Vim and the [Pathogen](https://github.com/tpope/vim-pathogen/ "Pathogen") plugin.

-Git.

-So it will not work if you use Windows or Zsh, for example.
-Feel free to fork it and make it work on Windows or other shells besides bash if you want to, though!

 Installation
 ============